jeffwhunter/reinfocus/README.md

 `pip install git+https://github.com/jeffwhunter/reinfocus[examples]`.

 Some of the examples are [`jupyter`](https://jupyter.org/) files ending in `.ipynb`.
-They can be opened by running `jupyter notebook` from the `examples` directory and opening them.
+They can be opened by running `jupyter notebook` from the `examples` directory and double clicking them in the UI that opens.
 If you're not familiar with jupyter files, just click the 'fast forward' icon at the top to run the file.

 To train an agent with [PPO](https://en.wikipedia.org/wiki/Proximal_policy_optimization) and watch it's performance in the discrete example environment, use: